yereverluvinunclebert/Poster-VB6-Widget/readme.md

  * SETUP.EXE - The program is currently distributed using setup2go, a very useful
  and comprehensive installer program that builds a .exe installer.
 Youll have to find a copy of setup2go on the web as it is now abandonware.
 Contact me directly for a copy.
-The file "install Halfpenny 0.1.0.s2g" is the configuration file for setup2go.
+The file "install Poster 0.1.0.s2g" is the configuration file for setup2go.
 When you build it will report any errors in the build.

  * HELP.CHM - the program documentation is built using the NVU HTML editor and